Sujon-Sekh/Sales-Dashboard-for-AdventureWorks/README.md

 ## Project Structure

-- **/data**: This folder holds the datasets used in the dashboard visualizations.
+- **Data**: This folder holds the datasets used in the dashboard visualizations.
 Data has been cleaned and preprocessed for accurate results.
-- **/dashboards**: Here you can find the actual dashboard files ready to be viewed in [Power BI, Tableau, etc.].
+- **Dashboards**: Here you can find the actual dashboard files ready to be viewed in [Power BI, Tableau, etc.].
-- **/images**: Screenshots of each dashboard for a quick overview without needing to open the dashboard software.
+- **Images**: Screenshots of each dashboard for a quick overview without needing to open the dashboard software.

 ## Dashboard Insights
  **Overall Company Performance**: